Postdevelopment theory: Escobar

-Majid Rahnema
+Rahnema

-Majid Rahnema addresses the question of which path to take directly in his conclusion to the Post-Development Reader.
+Rahnema addresses the question of which path to take directly in his conclusion to the Post-Development Reader.
 Rahnema admits that it may be true that a large majority of people, whose lives are in fact difficult, do want change.
 But the answer he suggests is not development but the "end of development".
 He says that the end of development is not "An end to the search for new possibilities of change, for a relational world of friendship, or for genuine processes of regeneration able to give birth to new forms of solidarity".
 Rather, Rahnema argues, the "inhumane and the ultimately destructive approach to change is over.
 It should resemble a call to the 'good people' everywhere to think and work together."